 Located in an advantageous area on the Atlantic Flyway, the 200-acre South Cape May Meadows is the perfect spot for world-class birding.
 You can view multiple species crossing the Delaware Bay, either for seasonal migration, or foraging.
 There is a trail system across several types of habitats.
 National Geographic lists Cape May as the world’s best destination for birding.

 If birding is your interest, there are weekly walks sponsored by the Bird Observatory.
 Higbee Beach is another destination well known to birders.

 How about seeing some nature on foot?
 Hiking is a great outdoor activity in Cape May and there are numerous places to check out.
 Cape May Point State Park is a great place to start.
 They offer three easy trails for hikers of all ages and abilities.

 The Duck Pond Trail is an easy half-mile hike that offers views of Lighthouse Pond.
 The Monarch Trail is a 1.2-mile hike that brings hikers through a variety of different habitats including coastal dunes, the beach, and freshwater marsh.
 Lastly, the Plover Trail is a 1.5-mile hike that is only open during the fall and winter.
 It’s closed in the spring and summer to protect nesting birds.

 There is so much to see during your stay here.
-In addition to exploring the nature in Cape May, we’ve got fantastic shopping and dining, historical sites, attractions, and more.
-Come for a mid-week stay, weekend, or full week getaway!
-We are prepared to offer a stay that is relaxing and safe while we follow all necessary protocols.
+In addition to discovering nature’s beauty in Cape May, we’ve got fantastic shopping and dining, historical sites, attractions, and more.
+Come for a mid-week stay, weekend, or full-week getaway!.
 Book your next stay online today or contact us anytime for further information.